 Supporting the early warning system for the food and feed, animal health and plant health safety;

 Organising information campaigns with relevant agencies, businesses and NGOs on the requirements for accessing the EU market, as well as with civil society on the relevant consumer aspects of food and feed safety;

+Providing further EU technical advice and support to Georgia in drafting and implementing the legislation, including training the relevant staff, providing capacity-building to the competent authority and supporting the improvement of the laboratory capacity, in line with the EU requirements;

+Enhancing adaptation capacity of Georgian business for the implementation of approximated legislation.

 Medium-term priorities

-[Supporting Georgia to strengthen the risk analysis in the SPS field;] ensuring veterinary phytosanitary and food safety checks at the border inspection posts. be carried out by the competent authority;
+[Supporting Georgia to strengthen the risk analysis in the SPS field;] ensuring veterinary phytosanitary and food safety checks at the border inspection posts. ;

 Facilitating the adaptation of Georgian businesses for the implementation of approximated legislation.